nickgaya/tmwatch/README.md

 * `-s`/`--show-status`: Display the full output from `tmutil status`.

 * `-P`, `--hide-progress`: Disable the progress bar.
 This can be used to non-interactively wait for a Time Machine backup to complete.
+This can also be used in conjunction with `-s`/`--show-status` to display only the status output, similar to `watch tmutil status`.